Lastraeus/limerick-comedy-guide/README.md

 “It can be hard to keep track of all the different places for comedy, I never know what’s on till it’s too late.” – S. M.

 “I could really do with a website or app or something that just has all the different comedy.
-I don’t even know there was anything beyond entertainment.ie and Ticketmaster for the bigger gigs if you don’t already know the local venues.”
+I didn't even know there was anything beyond entertainment.ie and Ticketmaster for the bigger gigs if you don’t already know the local venues.”
 C. N.

 “Limerick really needs something to tie the comedy together, that you can look at if you aren’t networking with other people and learning about the gigs by word of mouth”.
 J M